Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 The short answer is yes, especially if you don’t have one already.
 Password managers will help you keep track of all your passwords without having to memorize them.
 In addition to storage, password managers allow you to change passwords and securely store banking information seamlessly.
 They even make it easier for you to share any of your data with friends and family.

 While password managers can pose risks of security breaches, most have a solid reputation for their security initiatives.
 Keep in mind that a VPN will help with any gaps in password protection, as they ensure your data isn’t shared with anyone.
-If you’re interested in learning more about the differences between ExpressVPN and NordVPN, check out our thorough comparison of the two.
+If you’re interested in learning more about the differences between ExpressVPN vs NordVPN, check out our thorough comparison of the two.